-Kenya celebrated as Africa's unique safari goal, Kenya is known for its energizing fields abounding with an assortment of untamed life and colourful cultures.
+Kenya, celebrated as Africa’s unique safari goal is best known for its energizing fields abounding with an assortment of untamed life and colourful cultures.

 From wide open savannahs to the snow-capped pinnacles of Mount Kenya, Kenya is nothing if not mystic.
 The Indian Ocean meets Kenyan shores toward the east, while Lake Victoria joins Kenya, Tanzania, and Uganda together in the west.
 Residue mists frame over the fields as over a million wildebeest and zebra make their yearly rush to and from the Maasai Mara fields.